mjordan/7x_claw_migration_over_REST/README.md

 ## Useful commands

 * `drush migrate-status islandora_basic_image_json_over_rest`: Shows the status of your migration.
-* `drush migrate-rollback islandora_basic_image_json_over_rest`: Will "delete" the results of your migration.
+* `drush migrate-rollback islandora_basic_image_json_over_rest`: "deletes" the results of your migration.
 All nodes created during the most recent migration will be deleted.
 * `drush migrate-reset-status islandora_basic_image_json_over_rest`: Sets the migration's status to "idle", effectively stopping the migration should it get stuck.

 ## Contributing

-Let's get these things working:
+Let's get migrating the image files working.

-* Images

 PRs are welcome!

 ## Maintainer